 Some ninety years later, Conrad’s reading of global militant geography appeared to be resuscitated when a titanium Russian flag was gently deposited on the bottom of the central Arctic Ocean in August 2007.
 Mirroring British and American flags being planted on mountain tops, polar plateaus and the moon, the cadence of the flag was much remarked upon.
 Was the flag indicative of a geography militant?
-Was it a form of triumphant geography in the sense that one of the occupants of the submersible was a high net worth tourist (Dr. Frederick Paulsen) following in the footsteps of military submariners?
+Was it a form of triumphant geography in the sense that one of the occupants of the submersible was a high net worth tourist (Dr. Frederick Paulsen) following in the footsteps of military submariners (CNN, 2007)?
 The images that did circulate after the flag-planting incident offered a vista into a mysterious submarine world that had once been the purview only of American and Soviet naval submarines during the Cold War.

-In this paper, we consider whether the flag-planting incident of August 2007 might be usefully thought of as a form of Triumphant rather than Militant Geopolitics.
-And we do so, knowingly, in the sense that there has been considerable commentary on the incident itself.
+In this chapter, we consider whether the flag-planting incident of August 2007 might be usefully thought of as a form of Triumphant rather than Militant Geopolitics.
+And we do so, knowingly, in the sense that there has been considerable commentary on the incident itself (e.g. Emmerson, 2011).
 While we use Conrad’s terms ‘militant’ to highlight the manner in which the titanium flag rekindled earlier episodes of colonial appropriation in the Arctic, we posit that the incident might be productively read as something different.
 If interpreted as a form of ‘triumphant’ geopolitics, we read the flag planting incident as renewing the imaginative and material grip of the five Arctic coastal states (Russia, United States, Canada, Denmark and Norway, A5) on maritime Arctic.
 We argue that there are two sides to this ‘triumphant geopolitics’, which we don’t posit as fixed and stable: on the one hand we have reconciliation and reclamation and conversely we have alter-geopolitics accompanied by what we term ‘possession anxieties’.

-As political geographers such as Phil Steinberg and colleagues note, the A5, in May 2008, affirmed their collective commitment to the Law of the Sea regime, and their role as ‘environmental stewards’ for the Arctic Ocean.
+As political geographers such as Phil Steinberg and colleagues note, the A5, in May 2008, affirmed their collective commitment to the Law of the Sea regime, and their role as ‘environmental stewards’ for the Arctic Ocean (Steinberg et al., 2015).
 Reconciliation was followed by the reclamation of the intergovernmental forum of the Arctic Council and its management of others including permanent participants and state observers (especially new observers from Asia such as China and Singapore).
 Finally, conversely, we explore how articulations of what Sara Koopman terms alter-geopolitics help us better understand the role of indigenous peoples (permanent participants in Arctic Council) and Arctic observer states and non-state actors in positing different visions of and for the Arctic.

 Institutionalising Triumphant Geopolitics

-It would be reasonable to argue that when national flags were and are planted in apparently remote areas of the earth (mountain top, ocean floor, deserts, polar region or moon), the act itself is not politically innocent.
+When national flags were and are planted in apparently remote areas of the earth (mountain top, ocean floor, deserts, polar region or moon), the act itself is not politically innocent, as best exemplified in imperial songs dealing with flag planting (Richards, 2001; see also Morrison, 1995).
 As countess indigenous peoples discovered to their considerable cost, the flag was integral to what Patricia Seed described as ‘ceremonies of possession’.
 Using examples from Spanish, English and French encounters with the New World, Seed interrogates how flags, guns, plaques, proclamations and acts of settlement were endemic to European colonialism.
 They helped to constitute, perform and circulate acts of white European possession of the non-European world.
 From the Arctic to Australia, indigenous peoples were dispossessed and European forms of law, culture and politics introduced.
-Indigenous sovereignty was disavowed in favour of the white property owning subject.
+Indigenous sovereignty was disavowed in favour of the white property owning subject (Miller, 2012).